verzep/verzep.github.io/_posts/2023-05-05-Brownian-Motion-3.md

 > All things are made of atoms—little particles that move around in perpetual motion, attracting each other when they are a little distance apart, but repelling upon being squeezed into one another.

 The proof that this is in fact true is due to Einstein!
 This is why I consider Einstein's explanation of Brownian motion a contribution that is conceptually groundbreaking, even more revolutionary than special relativity.
-And if you are interested about this topic and want to know more about the historical and philosophical background, you can refer to this [[^3]].
+And if you are interested about this topic and want to know more about the historical and philosophical background, you can refer to this [[^4]].

 [^1]: Einstein, Albert. "Über die von der molekularkinetischen Theorie der Wärme geforderte Bewegung von in ruhenden Flüssigkeiten suspendierten Teilchen."
 Annalen der physik 4 (1905).
 [^2]: **Original Paper**: J. Perrin, “Brownian movement and molecular reality,” translated by F. Soddy (1910).
 The original paper, “Le Mouvement Brownien et la Réalité Moleculaire” appeared in the Ann.
 Chimi.
 Phys.
 18. (1909)
-    **A modern replication with a really interesting disccusion**: Newburgh, Ronald, Joseph Peidle, and Wolfgang Rueckner.
+[^3]: **A modern replication with a really interesting disccusion**: Newburgh, Ronald, Joseph Peidle, and Wolfgang Rueckner.
 "Einstein, Perrin, and the reality of atoms: 1905 revisited."
 American journal of physics 74.6 (2006): 478-481.
-[^3]: Renn, Jürgen.
+[^4]: Renn, Jürgen.
 "Einstein's invention of Brownian motion."
 Annalen der Physik 14.S1 (2005): 23-37.

-\end{document}